 The ending was like a blind side roundhouse kick to my face.

 You really made me feel the character's distress over the situation.

-about 3 years ago Katie Miller said:
+over 3 years ago Katie Miller said:

 - Good hook.
 It shows her mental state and irrational feelings immediately without having to go in intense and monotonous description.